 Both databases support auto-sharding and load balancing.
 However, linear scalability in DynamoDB comes with over-provisioning costs when operating at scale.

-Keep compute costs low by storing up to 6 TB per node.
+Keep compute costs low by storing 10s of TBs per node.
 Excellent fit for powering ever-growing data apps.
 DynamoDB only good for small data apps given the 10GB partition limit and hottest-partition-driven total throughput provisioning.

 Built-in Prometheus monitoring & alerting as well as full access to logs for easy troubleshooting.
 No more struggles in debugging zone or node failures, network congestion or high read latency.